VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 ### Zoom levels

+Zoom level is separated from detail level as they comply to the devices capability rather than model.
 _Do zoom levels need some kind of definition or starting explanation here?_
 _AD may wish to check this_